 Benefits of the Business Model Canvas

 A study by business strategy company Strategyzer found that 21% of the time, it is used to develop a new product or service.

 Additionally, using the Business Model Canvas to plan potential strategies can also allow you to quickly test the viability of an approach.

-The simplicity of the model allows you to focus on what is really going to drive performance and not get too bogged down with non-essential activities.
+The simplicity of the model allows you to focus on what’s really going to drive performance and not get too bogged down with non-essential activities.

 Creating a Business Model Canvas

-Therefore, when creating one, it may be easier to get the relevant people in your organisation together for a planning session, which shouldn’t last as long as some planning meetings do!
+Therefore, when creating one, it may be easier to get the relevant people in your business together for a planning session, which shouldn’t last as long as some planning meetings do.

 Given the simple visual layout of the Business Model Canvas, a good way to run the session would be to either use a large printout of the template, draw it out on a whiteboard or project it on to a screen.